What is vasculitis?

-- Accompanied by other autoimmune diseases such as systemic lupus erythematosus, dermatomyositis, and, rarely, rheumatoid arthritis;
+- Accompanied by other autoimmune diseases such as systemic lupus erythematosus, dermatomyositis and rarely, sarcoidosis and rheumatoid arthritis.

-- Systemic (affecting the whole body) vasculitic disorders (granulomatosis with polyangiitis GPA), eosinophilic granulomatosis with polyangiitis (EGPA), microscopic polyangiitis, cryoglobulinemic vasculitis and Behçet's syndrome);
+- Systemic (affecting the whole body) vasculitic disorders, which include granulomatosis with polyangiitis GPA), eosinophilic granulomatosis with polyangiitis (EGPA), microscopic polyangiitis, cryoglobulinemic vasculitis and Behçet's syndrome).

 It can also occur without any associated systemic disorder.
-In this case, the vasculitis is only confined to the brain or the spinal cord and it is referred to as primary angiitis of the CNS (PACNS).
+In this case, the vasculitis is only confined to the brain or the spinal cord and it’s referred to as primary angiitis of the CNS (PACNS).

 Is central nervous system vasculitis dangerous?

-CNS vasculitis can be a serious condition.
-The inflamed vessel wall can block the flow of oxygen to the brain, causing a loss of brain function.
+CNS vasculitis is a serious condition.
+The inflamed vessel wall can block the flow of oxygen to the brain, causing a loss of brain function and ultimately strokes.
 In some cases, CNS vasculitis is life-threatening.
 It’s important to get treatment for this condition.